 How can we help you find your perfect cover?

-Death in service vs Life insurance
+Death in service vs Life insurance - what’s the difference?

 Work perks are pretty cool right?
 That free private medical insurance, those employer pension contributions and discounted gym membership, certainly make working for a company that bit better!
 But did you know that one of the most common employee benefits is actually death in service cover?
 Okay, the name’s a bit morbid, but actually this company perk is definitely worth knowing about.